tgillot/teslacam-recovery/README.md

 # Basics

+This will take a while.
+The script is not made for space or time efficiency.
+You'll need a lot of spare disk space (possibly up to twice as much as your drive's capacity).
+Your directory should fill up with video files pretty quickly once the script is running.

 macOS:
 * Plug in your USB drive and unmount it.
 * Figure out the device node for your FAT32 or exFAT partition.
 You can find this in Disk Utility when you click the "Info" button for your volume.
 It should be something like "disk2s1".
 * Create a local directory to store the output (e.g., teslacamrecovery).
 * Run the script, providing the directory path and device node like so: `sudo ./run.py /dev/disk2s1 teslacamrecovery`

-This will take a while.
-The script is not made for space or time efficiency.
-You'll need a lot of spare disk space (possibly up to twice as much as your drive's capacity).

-Your directory should fill up with video files pretty quickly once the script is running.

-Linux (Ubuntu):
+Linux (tested on Ubuntu):
 * Plug in your USB drive.
 * Figure out the device by by looking in /dev/disk (/dev/disk/by-label may be most user friendly).
 * Create a local directory to store the output (e.g., teslacamrecovery).